 If you want to upgrade your payment features you can add these à la carte options to your plan:

 - Roommates: Roommates is a feature that allows you to screen, approve, and generate a lease for each roommate.
 Once they’re moved in, you can accept payments for each roommate’s portion of the rent.
 There’s no additional fee listed for this service.

 - Rentability Report: Landlords can compare listings similar to their own and look at rent trends in their market to determine just how much they should charge to stay competitive.
 Each report costs $19.95.

 - Rent Reporting: Tenants can turn on rent reporting for any lease and every payment will be added to their credit report within 30 days.
 The service costs $6.95 per lease per month, which can be slightly more than some other solutions, depending on how you use the feature (Buildium, for example, charges $4.99 per month per resident).

-Tech support begins at the Starter plan, and phone support is only offered in the Growth plan.
+Ticketing support is accessible through the Starter plan, while phone support is only offered in the Pro plan.

 #6: Building Engines: Feature-Rich Commercial Property Management Accounting Software

 If you’re a commercial property manager, Building Engines® is a good option to explore.
 That’s because their software is designed specifically for offices, retail spaces, and other commercial buildings.